Purdue University Office of Admissions logo

 Purdue University in West Lafayette

 The culminating capstone experience in this major is a full-time, semester-long student teaching experience.
-This major leads to a degree and teaching licensure in the state of Indiana for infant, toddler, and preschool classrooms; early elementary classrooms (K-3); and classrooms for children with exceptional needs (through third grade).
+This major leads to a degree and teaching licensure in the state of Indiana for infant, toddler and preschool classrooms; early elementary classrooms (K-3); and classrooms for children with disabilities and developmental delays (through third grade).

-The home of the Early Childhood Education and Exceptional Needs major is the Department of Human Development and Family Science, located in Hanley Hall and Fowler House.
-In HDFS, all students experience great academics, personal attention, and real-world experience.
+The home of the early childhood education and exceptional needs major is the Department of Human Development and Family Science, located in Hanley Hall and Fowler House.
+In HDFS, all students experience great academics, personal attention and real-world experience through field placements in the Ben and Maxine Mill Child Development Laboratory School in HDFS, as well as in local preschools and elementary schools.

 Plan of Study